 - That you do not attend The Queen’s Hall if you are showing any signs of Covid-19.

-- That you comply with all current Scottish Government guidelines, and venue guidelines, as per the signage around our building (including vaccine passports as per the information below).
+- That you comply with all current Scottish Government guidelines/laws, and venue guidelines, as per the signage around our building (including vaccine passports as per the information below).

 - That you wear a face mask (unless medically exempt).
 Face masks should be worn unless you are drinking or dancing; Click here for the Scottish Government guidance.